ONS-OpenData/cmd-databaker-utils/README.md

 import with:

-`from databakerUtils.api import getAllCodes, getAllLabels, getCodeLookup, getLabelLookup`
+`from databakerUtils.api import findCodelists, getAllCodes, getAllLabels, getCodeLookup, getLabelLookup`

 ### Scanning the codelist api: